The Perfect Balance of a Persimmon

 What Nature Teaches

 And then I think about how we as humans can be the opposite.
 We’re unpredictable, emotional, full of change.
-Yet here’s this fruit that’s quietly perfect, balanced, dependable.
+Yet here’s this fruit that’s balanced and dependable.
 The persimmon tells us that steadiness can also be beautiful.

 A Simple Reminder

 Every time I see persimmons glowing on the trees, I try to slow down and let myself appreciate it’s beauty.
-Except for taking pictures, it’s a way to stop getting distracted by my phone (yes, I know you know!).
+With the exception of taking pictures, it’s a way to stop being distracted by my phone (yes, I know you know!).
+The struggle is real.

-Nature is always showing up and we are so lucky.
+Nature always shows up and we are so lucky.
 Perfectly on time, perfectly itself.
 And maybe the most beautiful thing we can do is notice that, and let it remind us how to come back into the moment…and then make some art!